 5. Cave bar

-Nestled in the 5-star boutique hotel More, this popular cave bar is an actual cave that was discovered during the construction of the upscale hotel.
-Extending over three levels, a unique bar in Lapad peninsula can accommodate up to 60 guests.
-The bar offers a wide choice of alcoholic and soft drinks, teas, coffees
+Nestled in the 5-star boutique hotel More, this popular bar is an actual cave.
+It was discovered during the hotel’s construction.
+Extending over three levels, it’s a unique bar in Lapad peninsula.
+It accommodates up to 60 guests and offers a wide choice of alcoholic and soft drinks, teas, coffees

-If you are driving to Dubrovnik, you should factor in the parking costs.
-Or better still, find accommodation which offers
+Driving to Dubrovnik?
+Factor in the parking costs.
+Or better still, find accommodation with

-The old town is compact and pedestrian only, but you can take taxis and buses from Pile Gate, the main entrance.
-The Total Dubrovnik bus overview explains more, and you can learn more about taxis (an expensive option).
-Uber is well-established in the city, a development which has led to tensions with taxi drivers.
+The Old Town is compact and easily to walk around.
+What’s more, it’s pedestrian-only.
+But, you can take taxis and buses from Pile Gate, the main entrance.
+The Total Dubrovnik bus overview explains more.
+And you can learn more about taxis (an expensive option).
+Uber is well-established in the city, a development that’s led to some tensions with taxi drivers.

-With the healthy Mediterranean diet as its base, Dubrovnik’s dining scene has no shortage of freshness and quality.
-International foodies are now discovering what is on offer, and the 2019 Michelin Guide featured no less than 11 Dubrovnik restaurants.
+The healthy Mediterranean diet forms the base of Dubrovnik cuisine.
+Therefore, the city’s dining scene has no shortage of freshness and quality.
+International foodies are now discovering what is on offer.
+Many Dubrovnik restaurants are Michelin-recommended.

-While one can spend a lot of money in top restaurants such as 360 or Nautika, there are also plenty of budget eateries for the less well-heeled.
-Total Dubrovnik has broken down the Dubrovnik dining scene into the following: Top 10, Fine Dining, Budget Dining, Fast Food, and International Cuisine.
+You can spend a lot of money in top restaurants such as 360 or Nautika.
+But, there are also plenty of budget eateries for the less well-heeled.
+Total Dubrovnik breaks down the Dubrovnik dining scene: Top 10, Fine Dining, Budget Dining, Fast Food, and International Cuisine.

-The Dubrovnik region has some fantastic wines, including several of the 130 indigenous varieties in Croatia.
-The wine bar scene is booming, a great way to meet locals and learn more about the Croatian wine scene.
-Check out the options via Total Dubrovnik in the nightlife section on the navbar.
+The Dubrovnik region has some fantastic wines.
+Several of Croatia’s 130 indigenous varieties are from here.
+Accordingly, the city’s wine bar scene is booming.
+What’s more, they’re a great way to meet locals and learn about wine.
+Check out the options via Total Dubrovnik in the nightlife section.

-You will only be in the old town for a few seconds before you get a sense of the rich culture and heritage which has built up over the centuries in Dubrovnik.
+You’ll only be in the Old Town for a few seconds before you get a sense of Dubrovnik’s rich culture and heritage.
+It’s been built over centuries.

-It has the oldest working pharmacy in Europe, as well as an extraordinary number of churches and places of worship.
-These include the second oldest Jewish synagogue in Europe.
+The city has the oldest working pharmacy in Europe.
+Additionally, it has an extraordinary number of churches and places of worship.
+Among them is the second oldest Jewish synagogue in Europe.

-You can see more information on the rich festival tradition below, but Dubrovnik’s culture and heritage are preserved in a wide range of museums and art galleries in the city.
+Check out more information on Dubrovnik’s rich festival tradition below.
+But the city’s culture and heritage are also preserved in a wide range of museums and art galleries.
 Take a tour with Total Dubrovnik.

 Looking to get more active?
-From horseback riding and kayaking, to a Buggy Adventure tour or Konavle Jeep safari, there are plenty of options to explore.
+Go horseback riding or kayaking.
+Take a Buggy Adventure tour or Konavle Jeep safari.
+There are plenty of options to explore.

-There is plenty to see and do in Dubrovnik, but if feel like spreading your wings a little, there are a number of fascinating places to check out on a one-day trip.
+There’s plenty to see and things to do in Dubrovnik.
+But, if you feel like spreading your wings a little, there are a number of fascinating one-day trips.
 Here are our top 5:

 Ston – oysters, salt and the Great Wall of Croatia

-Ston is a fascinating small town on the road from Dubrovnik to Split, whose history is very much intertwined with the history of the city.
-For this little settlement used to provide up to 35% of the annual revenue for the Republic of Ragusa through its salt pans, which you can visit today.
+Ston is a fascinating small town on the road from Dubrovnik to Split.
+Furthermore, its history is very much intertwined with Dubrovnik’s.
+Actually, this little settlement used to provide up to 35% of the annual revenue for the Republic of Ragusa through its salt pans.
+You can visit them today.

-So important was the salt that the republic built walls to protect it.
-People say that the walls of Ston, all 5.5 km of them are the longest fortified walls still in existence outside China itself.
-And while they may not be as impressive as the Great Wall of China, they are still quite a challenge, especially if you decide to take part in the annual Ston half-marathon.
+The salt was so important the republic built walls to protect it.
+People say Ston’s are the longest fortified ancient walls still in existence outside China.
+Specifically, they stretch 5.5 kilometres.
+And, while they may not be as impressive as the Great Wall of China, they are still quite a challenge.
+Particularly if you take part in the annual Ston half-marathon.

 Ston has a little baby brother called Mali (Little) Ston, a quite divine slice of Dalmatian heaven for foodies.
 For here are some of the best oysters in the world.
 And my top recommendation is to seek out Bote Sare and its incredible floating oyster bar.
 A truly memorable day out.